openafsfoundation/openafsfoundation.org/about/index.md

     1. Seek contributions in both skills and talent (mentoring, conference presentations, publications, etc.)
-    2. Educate member of the OpenAFS community of experts (Hackathons and/or paid internships such as "Google Summer of Code," low-cost conferences, low-cost Best Practices Practices Workshops, free-of-charge ad-hoc consulting/training via the OpenAFS ticketing system which records and archives any technical issues and/or questions posted along with their answers, etc.)
+    2. Educate members of the OpenAFS community of experts (Hackathons and/or paid internships such as "Google Summer of Code," low-cost conferences, low-cost Best Practices Practices Workshops, etc.)
     3. Model and foster a spirit of cooperation and professionalism (mentoring, free-of-charge mailing list contributions, free-of-charge ad-hoc consulting/training via the OpenAFS ticketing system, etc).